daveio/npm/README.md

 ## Development

 - Written in **TypeScript**, because JavaScript wasn't verbose enough.
-- Built and tested (no, really) with `bun`, because  `npm` and `yarn` are far too mature.
+- Built and tested (no, really) with `bun`, because  `npm` and `yarn` don't break enough.
 - Linted with `biome`, because someone has to care about code style.

-- If you want to contribute, ask yourself: why?
+If you want to contribute, ask yourself: why?

 ## Changelog

-- `v0.0.1` Initial release.
-The world was forever changed.
-- `v0.0.3` (current) Still does almost nothing, but does it with more dependencies.
+- `1.0.0` First release!
+May angels rejoice.

 ## License